‘Days Of Our Lives’ Spoilers: Brady Does The Unthinkable For Nicole

 In a previous Days of Our Lives spoilers post, the Inquisitr teased that Brady was going to talk some sense into Nicole after she kidnapped Holly from Chloe.
 While Chloe was rightfully angry and ready to press charges, Brady insisted that he would handle things and told Deimos, who also got involved, that he would figure out a plan that was safe for everyone involved.

 Deimos, of course, wanted to take control of the situation since he still wants to be with Nicole.
-That said, his way was dangerous, and Days of Our Lives viewers were lead to believe that Brady was going to be level headed with his plan to get Nicole and Holly back safe and sound.
+That said, his way was dangerous, and Days of Our Lives viewers were led to believe that Brady was going to be level headed with his plan to get Nicole and Holly back safe and sound.
 As it turns out, it looks like Brady may be stealing a page from Deimos’ book when it comes to seeking out an alternative option.

 Days of Our Lives spoilers reveal that Brady is going to do the unthinkable.
 According to Celeb Dirty Laundry, Days of Our Lives fans should prepare themselves because it’s said that he’s going to try and sneak Nicole and Holly into Canada.
 Now, this is something that we would expect from Deimos but definitely not Brady, especially when it seems like he had the best intentions for all parties involved.